qfpl/intro-to-reflex-brisjs/notes.md

-Probably want a "Why is this in Haskell?" section

-Probably want an introduction to Haskell syntax and idioms particularly
-    typeclasses
-    functor and applicative
-  although these could be quite handwavy

-Probably want more work on the FRP introduction
+Strip out all of the typeclass constraints

+events.md
-The frames / transactions point can be pushed a bit harder The correspondence with ES for events and CQRS for behaviors might play well
+- the frames / transactions point can be pushed a bit harder

+behaviors.md
+- mention the CQRS link

+dynamic.md
-Can probably compress some of the bits around behaviors and dynamics and recursive do really need to slow down through the idea of events that fire with function values important to really stress that dyanmic used well can give you virtual dom equivalent behavior without having to diff or patch
+  important to really stress that dyanmic used well can give you virtual dom equivalent behavior without having to diff or patch

+dom.md

+switching.md

+  Possibly put some of this before the dom and some of it after

-Need to really trim down the switching maybe flick between a text field and a timer, sample them from the outside
+  Need to really trim down the switching
+    basic example of switching, like a railway switchyard show widgetHold for switching out pieces of the DOM
+    - with text and a button
+    - with text and a timer

+components.md

   Spend a bit of time on API / component design
     - dynamics in and events out as a default
-  - some exceptions where you want to close the loop to contain information
+    - some exceptions where you want to close the loop to contain information cover component design for things we'll use in the next bit

+collections.md

   Doing more with the collection management would be good, probably with less details
     - manage the todo item list with the whole model exposed
     - pare it back to just what needs to be exposed
     - show that there are tools in place to make that even simpler

-Strip out all of the typeclass constraints

-Code - DONE:
-  for events:
-    a timer ticking and firing red while a button press fires blue

-  for recursive do:
-    have the limit = 1 + number of presses of clear behind the scenes or do the limit on one page as a counter example, and the limited count on the next page

-  for switching:
-    switching between a text and a button
-    - via hiding
-    - via rebuilding
-    switching between a text and a timer
-    - via hiding
-    - via rebuilding

-Code - TODO:

-  for collections:
-    skip the filter, go straight to the bidirectional mark complete and to clear complete

-    complete : dComplete -> eComplete
-    edit : dText -> eText
-    button: () -> eRemove

-    add :: () -> eText

-    markAllComplete : dAllComplete -> eMarkAllComplete
-    clearComplete : dAnyComplete -> eClearComplete

-    complete : (iComplete, eMarkAllComplete eClearComplete -> (dComplete eRemove) edit : dText -> (eText, eRemove)
-    button: () -> eRemove

-    show the item, play with the item in a test bed show how it gets used in a collection, that we have the whole model if we want it off to one side argue that if we don't need the model, we're doing more state management than we need / are leaking information

-    have the todo item trigger a remove on empty text remove the text handling from the todo list

-    further change: use EventWriterT to make managing removes easier

-    talk about clear complete and mark complete show the components

-    show how that works with the modelling of completeness

-    show a version of the todo item takes eClearComplete and eMarkComplete as inputs and return dComplete as an output show the changes to the todo list